svenkreiss/unicodeit/README.md

 Create your own Automator Workflow:

-* Create a new "Quick Action".
+* Create a new "Service".
+* At the top, leave the defaults: "Service receives *selected text* in *any application*"
-* Select "output replaces selected text".
+* Select the checkmark "output replaces selected text".
 * Add the action "Run Shell Script".
 * From dropdown, select to "pass in: as arguments".
 * The command is: `/usr/local/bin/python3 -m unicodeit.cli $1`.
 This Python interpreter must have unicodeit installed; e.g. with `/usr/local/bin/python3 -m pip install unicodeit`.